maxymilianz/CS-at-University-of-Wroclaw/README.md

-# CS at University of Wroclaw
+# Master & bachelor CS at University of Wroclaw

 I included here only programming exercises, but there were a whole lot of more theoretical ones, which I have done in a notebook.